Club: Crystal Palace FC | Opening: 1924 | Capacity: 26,225 seats

 Selhurst Park set its record attendance in 1979 when 51,801 came to see Crystal Palace beat Burnley and win the Second Division.

 In 1983, the club sold the back of the Whitehorse Lane terrace to retailer Sainsbury’s in order to raise money to pay off their debts.
-A few years later, the stand got fitted with executive boxes and a roof.
+A few years later, the remainder of the stand got fitted with executive boxes and a roof.
 Much of the stadium had then already been converted into an all-seater.